GravityKit/GravityView/readme.txt

 == Changelog ==

+= [2.14.3 WIP] =

+* Fixed: Images hosted on Dropbox sometimes would not display properly on the Safari browser.
+Thanks, Kevin M. Dean!

+__Developer Updates:__

+* Added: `GravityView_Image::get_image_extensions()` static method to fetch full list of extension types interpreted as images by GravityView.
 = 2.14.2.1 on March 11, 2022 =

 * Fixed: Empty values in search widget fields may return incorrect results